Chapter 6: Multiple Qubits and Entanglement

 $|111\rangle$$|110\rangle$

-The Toffoli gate is the quantum version of the classical AND gate (when the target starts in $|0\rangle$, it ends up as the AND of the two controls).
-It is also universal for classical reversible computing, as we saw in Chapter 3.
+When the target starts in $|0\rangle$, the Toffoli computes the AND of the two controls.
+It is universal for classical reversible computing, as we saw in Chapter 3.

 Both controls are $|1\rangle$, so the target flips from $|0\rangle$ to $|1\rangle$: the result is $|111\rangle$.
-Try changing one of the X gates to see that only both controls being 1 triggers the flip.
+Try changing one of the X gates to verify that only when both controls are 1 does the target flip.

 The Fredkin gate (CSWAP)